yiphei/yif-AI/future_attention/README.md

 ## Motivations

-In the canonical decoder-only transformer, the attention layer computes an attention matrix $A$ for each head, like the figure below.
+In the canonical decoder-only transformer, the attention operation computes an attention matrix $A$ for each head, like the figure below.

 <div align="center">
   <img src="assets/unmasked.svg" alt="sdasd" width="400">